michaelbromley/michaelbromley.co.uk/content/blog/2018-01-19-a-tale-of-two-issues.md

 {{< issue-entry user="hecter88" type="comment" date="Jul 28, 2015" >}}
 Hey I know you are probably busy but can you advise on the git thing?
-I tried to look at the docs but it seems preeeetty advanced for just uploading my files!! haha.
+I tried to look at the docs but it seems pretty confusing and there is no mention anywhere of how to upload to a website.
 {{< /issue-entry >}}

 {{< issue-entry user="zoider (maintainer)" type="comment" date="Jul 30, 2015" >}}
 Sorry, I think at this stage you are better off getting help from a friend or a forum for all these issues you are running into.
 I'd love to help more but I've not really got the time.
+Good luck! :)
 {{< /issue-entry >}}

+{{< issue-entry user="hecter88" type="comment" date="Aug 1, 2015" >}}
+I tried asking on stack overflow but my questions keep getting downvoted or closed??!!
+{{< /issue-entry >}}

 {{< issue-entry user="zoider (maintainer)" type="close" date="Nov 15, 2015" >}}
 {{< /issue-entry >}}

+<div style="margin-bottom: 100px;"></div>

 ## Issue #161 - factorial calculation not working